What We're Reading

 Enlightenment Now: The Case for Reason, Science, Humanism, and Progress

-by Steven Pinker
+By Steven Pinker

-Review by Jeffrey Eckel, CEO
+Review by Jeff Eckel, Chairman and CEO

 Oh, to be an author and have Bill Gates call your work “My new favorite book of all time.”
 Pinker writes a vast survey of the human condition and finds it in the best shape it has ever been.
 From life expectancy, health and decline of diseases worldwide, to peace, democracy and human rights, data is convincingly presented to support the conclusion that people, and society have never had it better.